Felix Manalo: Iglesia ni Cristo

 In November 1913, Manalo began a three-day fast and meditation at a friend's house in Pasay, writing his core doctrine.
-He proposed founding a new church in Asia, which he named "Iglesia ni Kristo" (INK), Tagalog for "church of Christ".
+He proposed founding a new church in Asia, which he named "Iglesia ni Kristo" (INK), Tagalog for "Church of Christ".
 He started preaching his doctrine in Punta, a neighborhood in Santa Ana, Manila, and his hometown Taguig.
 He later baptized a few converts, including some of his persecutors, along the Pasig River on December 25, 1913.
 They formed the first members of the church.
 He eventually attracted more followers.
 Among those he invited to become ministers of his new church would be Bishop Nicolas Zamora of IEMELIF, who was then leading an 11,000-member Methodist church (Zamora refused the offer).
 (Note: According to the INC, Manalo was one of the members of Zamora's congregation when the former joined the Methodists in 1904.
 The extent of the relationship between Manalo and Zamora, however, was not fully explored by both INC and Methodist sources.
 Zamora died on September 14, 1914, two months after Manalo registered the Iglesia ni Kristo.)
 Prompted by concerns that his evangelism and propagation efforts for the new church might be illegal, Manalo registered the Iglesia ni Kristo (INK) at the Philippine government on July 27, 1914 as a sole religious corporation, (Note: Based on the Articles of Incorporation, the registration date is July 14, 1914, while the Amended Articles of Incorporation filed in 1948 indicated the registration date is June 27, 1914 (as Iglesia ni Cristo or INC).
 The Amended Articles of Incorporation filed in 1973 already indicated the registration date of the church as July 27, 1914.
 The last mentioned date is carried over by the SEC in its website.
 This date of registration (July 27) is currently commemorated by the church as its anniversary date.) the date now officially acknowledged by the INC as its foundation date.
 Manalo went twice to the United States to study religion in Protestant-managed schools, first in 1919, and later in 1938.
 (Note: According to the INC, Manalo studied at the Protestant seminary Pacific School of Religion (PSR), affiliated with the United Church of Christ, from 1919 to 1921.
 Manalo himself attested he had once a conflict with a Japanese schoolmate there.
 However, school records indicate that Manalo was never a student of the PSR.)
 Expansion followed as the INC started building congregations in the provinces as early as 1916.
 Early church members were said to be mostly uneducated and coming from the lower socioeconomic classes, the ministers included.

 Grand Evangelical Rally (Malaking Pamamahayag) of the Iglesia Ni Cristo aimed to attract new members.

 The INC Locale of Tondo, established on November 6, 1915, is one of the earliest congregations of the church.
 The current structure was completed in 1967.

-President Ramon Magsaysay with the INC's Manalo.
+President Ramon Magsaysay with the INC's Manalo holding a cigar.